Description

 $request->getRemotePort();

-$request->getRealIp() will attempt to obtain the real IP from the x-real-ip, x-forwarded-for, client-ip, x-client-ip, and via fields in the HTTP header.
+The $request->getRealIp() method will attempt to retrieve the real IP from the HTTP headers x-forwarded-for, x-real-ip, client-ip, x-client-ip, and via.

 $request->getLocalIp();